 Sales teams sometimes make the mistake of washing their hands of an RFP as soon as they hand it off to pre-sales or proposal teams.
 From the standpoint of the customer relationship and the reasoning behind the RFP, the sales team is the SME!
 Just as SMEs for product, SLAs, support, legal, pricing, etc. are expected to contribute their expertise to a response, so too should sales be expected to contribute their expertise about the customer.

-Sales-related answers and content can also be managed in the answer library of your RFP software.
+Sales-related answers and content can also be managed in the Content Library of your RFP software.
 That way sales can focus on the review process and personalizing content after the automated first pass takes place.

 Step 5: Reflect on the results, win or lose